 This is a supervised program of observation, participation and classroom teaching experiences in elementary, middle and/or secondary schools.
-Requests for student teaching assignments are limited to schools within a specified distance from Baldwin-WallaceCollege.
+Requests for student teaching assignments are limited to schools within a specified distance from Baldwin-Wallace College.
+Placements are made by the Division of Education, not by the individual student.